gvanem/wsock-trace/README.md

 In this case the **[address](https://blackhat.directory/ip/176.119.4.53)** `176.119.4.56`
 in *Ukraine / Donetsk* is *very* active giving a Firewall event approximately every 5 minutes.

-A good test of the `firewall.c` features is to open your WiFi FireWall and start a remote **[port-scan](http://www.whatsmyip.org/port-scanner/server/)** while `firewall_test.exe` is running.
+A good test of the `firewall.c` features is to open up your router (create a DMZ) and start a remote **[port-scan](http://www.whatsmyip.org/port-scanner/server/)** while `firewall_test.exe` is running.
 You'll see a lot of **DROP**-events like:
 ```